 For more information on the safeguarding of the separation of church and state and religious liberty, check out First Freedom First.

 Welcome to BeggarsCanBeChoosers.com, the progressive political blog of Marc McDonald.
 A Texas journalist, McDonald worked for 15 years for several newspapers, including the Fort Worth Star-Telegram, before he quit his day job and set up shop in cyberspace in 1995.
-McDonald's articles have appeared in a number of popular progressive Web sites, including Crooks and Liars, Buzzflash.com, Salon.com, OpEdNews.com, The Neil Rogers Show and The Raw Story.
+McDonald's articles have appeared in a number of popular progressive Web sites, including Crooks and Liars, The Reaction, Buzzflash.com, Salon.com, OpEdNews.com, The Neil Rogers Show and The Raw Story.
 McDonald's Web articles have also been featured and reviewed by various national and international media, including CNN Headline News, the BBC, CBS, the Washington Post, USA Today and many more.
-On June 3, 2011, I was interviewed on the Labor Radio Program, "Voices at Work."
+On June 3, 2011, I was interviewed on the progressive radio program, "Voices at Work."
 Go here to hear my interview with host Ron Gonyea.
 I am always available for media interviews on progressive issues.
 Contact me here.